-The Vibe QM3 Rice Analyser utilises advanced machine vision technology to measure, count and classify kernel size, shape and colour.
+The Vibe QM3 rice and grains analyzer utilities advanced machine vision technology to measure, count and classify kernel size, shape and color.
 Using advanced algorithms and user friendly, real time calibration routines, the analysis results are absolute, accurate and reproducible and an analysis report can be automatically generated in as little as 10 seconds with results accurate to 0.5% compared to the manual method with tolerances greater than 2% and in some instances as high as 10%.

 While using a digital rice analyzer, the incoming quality control (IQC) process is able to accurately and quickly determine any variations in the homogeneity of the bulk material as well as being able to identify the levels of damaged kernels and identify levels of chalkiness and yellowing.